komparo/rosetta-pipeline/characterisation/overview.md

 ### Reproducibility

-The reproducibility of a pipeline is determined by how much of the inputs is specified.
+The reproducibility of a pipeline hinges on how much of the inputs is specified.

 Some frameworks enforce reproducibility by prohibiting the command to load any inputs which are not specified as such.
 Examples:

-- Files: only make specified files available.
-Examples: Cromwell
+- Only make specified input files available to the task.
+Examples: Cromwell, nextflow

 ## Outputs